chubbard/GroovyMail/README.md

-# gremail
+# GroovyMail
-Simplify sending email from Groovy.
-Sending email in Groovy uses Javamail which is a verbose API.
-Gremail is a domain specific language (DSL) written on top of JavaMail that combines Groovy Templates making it significantly easier to send email.
+GroovyMail aims to replace using JavaMail as the API to send email in Groovy by building a domain specific language (DSL) on top of JavaMail to make sending email simpler.
+GroovyMail combines Groovy Templates and MarkupEngine to make sending rich email much easiser that using JavaMail alone.